 - Bypass the water heater by disconnecting it.

-- Pour a gallon of antifreeze into your RV plumbing from the pump connection.
+- Pour a gallon of antifreeze into your plumbing from the pump connection.

-- Engage the 12-volt water pump to cycle the antifreeze through the RV plumbing.
+- Engage the 12-volt water pump to cycle the antifreeze through the plumbing.

 - Flush the toilet until you see antifreeze in the bowl.
 Pour additional antifreeze into the drains.